Unmaintained-Projects/senior-enrichment-replay/notes.md

-# Senior Enrichment Project Replay

-Make a thing **again**!

-## Getting started

-1. Fork and clone this repo
-2. *Set the name of your project in `package.json`*.
-The skeleton intentionally ships with an invalid name.
-3. `npm install`
-4. Start the build and the application processes with: `npm run start:dev`
-5. If you navigate to the URL you should see some UI already :) [We already have some connection code to get you started]

-## Requirements

-### The Premise
- Design a website for aircraft fanatics 🤓 and create a RESTful API that allows you to manage these aircrafts!

-### The tools

-Use at least Sequelize, Express, React, Redux, and React-Redux when creating this app.
-You can incorporate any additional libraries or tools you wish.

-### DB Design

 #### Aircrafts
   * have profile info including:
-    * make - not empty or null (e.g. Lockheed Martin - for more [makers](https://en.wikipedia.org/wiki/List_of_aircraft_manufacturers))
-    * model - not empty or null (ex.
-[Lockheed models](https://en.wikipedia.org/wiki/List_of_Lockheed_aircraft))
-    * year - after 1903 👵
-    * type - can be either Attack, Bomber, Versatile, Transport, Reconoissance or Rescue
-    * cost - decimal stored in millions (i.e. $1 million would be 1 in the database)
-    * imageUrl - has default value
-    * description - extremely large text

   * must track the aircraft it succeeds via a reference called 'succeeded'
-  * must be assigned to a country
-  * must have a method `getAircraftByType`, that gets aircrafts by inputted type
-  * must have a method to change the `cost` of 1 to $1,000,000 when retrieving records

 #### Countries
   * have profile info including:
-    * name - not empty or null
-    * GFI - decimal between 0 - 10 (global firepower index)
-    * flagUrl - has a default value
-  * can have many aircrafts assigned (may have none)
   * must have a method `getTopFive` which finds the top 5 strongest nations sorted by GFI (0 is the strongest, 10 is the weakest)

 ### Views and Functionality